ABOUT OP

 Higher Education

-Overland Park is home to the state’s largest institution of higher education: Johnson County Community College, where more than 40,000 students are enrolled in credit and continuing education each semester.
-The University of Kansas and numerous other colleges and universities have satellite campuses in Overland Park where working professionals can acquire an additional academic degree, keep up with current business trends or embark on a new career path.
+Overland Park is home to the state’s largest institution of higher education: Johnson County Community College, where more than 18,000 students are enrolled in credit and continuing education each semester.
+The University of Kansas, Kansas State University, and numerous other colleges and universities have satellite campuses in Overland Park where working professionals can acquire an additional academic degree, keep up with current business trends or embark on a new career path.
 Many of the institutions offer evening and weekend classes affording Overland Park residents the opportunity for life-long learning.
 You don’t even have to enroll as a full-time student to take advantage of the knowledgeable faculty, extensive libraries and research tools at Overland Park’s higher learning institutions.

 JCCC Education Centers: